mmsaki/rareskills/4-5-week/README.md

 ## Specifications

-you shoukd emit the appropriate events and support the functions of the spec
+you should emit the appropriate events and support the functions of the spec

 - [ ] event `TransferSingle(address indexed _operator, address indexed _from, address indexed _to, uint256 _id, uint256 _value);`
 - [ ] event `TransferBatch(address indexed _operator, address indexed _from, address indexed _to, uint256[] _ids, uint256[] _values);`